mswezey23/documentation/docs/ethereum/json-rpc/eth_gasPrice.md

 # eth_gasPrice

-Returns the number of hashes per second that the node is mining with.
+Returns the current gas price in wei.

 ### REQUEST